RallyTools/RallyRestToolkitForPython/README.rst

 The ``pyral`` package provides a smooth and easy to use veneer on top of the Rally REST Web Services API using JSON.

-This package is once again branded as a 'Rally' toolkit.
-The era of "Agile Central" branding is over, we'll not speak of it again.

 .. contents::

 Getting started